Size versus truthfulness in the House Allocation problem: Analysis of the approximation ratio

 The following two properties (dominance and monotonicity) are well known for agents with strict preference orderings.
-We generalize them to agents with indifference.
-The difficulty of proving both dominance and monotonicity lemmas (Lemma \ref{lem:dominanceindifference} and \ref{lem:monotonicityindifference}) lies in case (4).
+We generalise them to agents with indifferences.
+The difficulty of proving both dominance and monotonicity lemmas (Lemma \ref{lem:dominanceindifference} and \ref{lem:monotonicityindifference}) lies in case 4.~(in the definition of threshold $\theta$).
 This is our main technical contribution as compared to the analysis in \cite{Devanur-etal}.

 Recall that $\tau$ ($\sigma$, resp.) is the order of agents under the execution of $ALG$ ($ALG_{-i}$, resp.).
-We first deal with the case (4) of the dominance lemma.
-Note that in this case there is a path from $i'$ to $i''$ in $TG(i',C^{i'}_j\backslash\{a\},[\numagents]\backslash\{i\})$ and agent $i''$ is unlabeled.
-We will prove dominance by contradiction, using the following two main steps.
-Suppose $\sigma(u)=i''$ in $ALG_{-i}$, then $\tau(u+1)=i''$ in $ALG$ under case (4).
-Suppose that $Y_i < y^c$ and $i$ is not matched in $ALG$, then the outcome of $ALG$ is the same as that of $ALG_{-i}$ for all the other agents except $i$.
-Based on this fact, first, we prove that either $i'$ is labeled or there is a path, call it $P_1$, from $i'$ to a labeled agent in $TG(i',C^{i'}_j,\tau([u]))$ at the end of the $u$th iteration of the for loop in $ALG$.
-Second, due to the above property, we argue that there is a path, say $P_2$, from $i$ to a labeled agent in $TG(i,a,\tau([u]))$ at the end of the $u$th iteration of the for loop in $ALG$, contradicting Observation \ref{obs:ind3}; thus $i$ will be matched.
+We first discuss intuitions behind case 4.~in \piotr{the} context of the \piotr{Dominance Lemma (Lemma \ref{lem:dominanceindifference})}.
+Note that in this case there is a path from $i'$ to $i''$ in $TG(i',C^{i'}_j\backslash\{a\},[\numagents]\backslash\{i\})$ and agent $i''$ is unlabelled.
+We will prove the Dominance Lemma by contradiction, using the following two main steps. \piotr{Indeed, let us assume towards a contradiction, see the text of Lemma \ref{lem:dominanceindifference}, that $Y_i < \theta$ and $i$ is not matched in $ALG$.} Then the outcome of $ALG$ is the same as that of $ALG_{-i}$ for all the other agents \piotr{(except agent $i$).} Suppose $\sigma(u)=i''$ in $ALG_{-i}$, then $\tau(u+1)=i''$ in $ALG$ under case 4. \piotr{Based on the fact that outcomes of $ALG$ and $ALG_{-i}$ are the same (for all agents except agent $i$),} first, we prove that either $i'$ is labelled or there is a path, let us call it $P_1$, from $i'$ to a labelled agent in $TG(i',C^{i'}_j,\tau([u]))$ at the end of the $u$-th iteration of the ``for loop'' in $ALG$.
+Secondly, due to the above property, we argue that there is a path, let us call it $P_2$, from $i$ to a labelled agent in $TG(i,a,\tau([u]))$ at the end of the $u$-th iteration of the ``for loop'' in $ALG$, contradicting Observation \ref{obs:ind3}; thus $i$ will be matched.
 Path $P_2$ is constructed by the concatenation of arc $(i, i')$ and path $P_1$, or the concatenation of arc $(i,i''')$, for some $i'''$ on path $P_1$, and the rest of path $P_1$.
 The existence of $P_1$ is proved by a careful analysis of the structure of frozen subgraphs of the trading graph as the algorithm proceeds; the details can be found in the proof of Lemma \ref{lem:dominanceindifference}.